angular/angular/modules/angular2/docs/core/01_templates.md

   a template, or explicitly with `<template>` element.
 Explicit declaration is longer, but it allows for having templates which have more than one root DOM node.
 * `instantiating-directive` is required for templates.
-The instantiating directive is responsible for deciding when and in which order should child views be inserted into this location.
-An instantiating directive usually has one or more bindings and can be represnted as either `instantiating-directive-bindings` or `instantiating-directive-microsyntax` on `template` element or attribute.
+The instantiating directive is responsible for deciding when and in which order the child views should be inserted into this location.
+An instantiating directive usually has one or more bindings and can be represented as either `instantiating-directive-bindings` or `instantiating-directive-microsyntax` on `template` element or attribute.
 See template microsyntax for more details.